Community Solar FAQs

-For the second phase of Community Solar, we have listened to our customers and lowered the price for each solar unit.
-We will also allow customers to buy many more of them.
-Each solar unit will cost $150, and you can buy any amount of units between 1 and 125.
-(125 units would cost you about the price of installing a typically sized solar array on your own home using made-in-Washington Silicon Energy panels, which is what is being installed at the Aquarium).
+For the second phase of Community Solar, we listened to our customers and lowered the price for each solar unit.
+Each solar unit cost $150, and customers could buy any amount of units between 1 and 125.
+(125 units would cost about the price of installing a typically sized solar array on your own home using made-in-Washington Silicon Energy panels, which is what was installed at the Aquarium).

 Our first Community Solar array is in Jefferson Park, located on Beacon Hill.
 This project is already helping to demonstrate that solar works in Seattle.
 The second project is on the south roof of the Seattle Aquarium, a highly visible public space on Seattle's waterfront, with optimal solar access.

 The first project at Jefferson Park produces approximately 25,000 kWh of electricity per year.
-The Seattle Aquarium project is larger and will be at least 43 kilowatts, with a maximum size of 44.4 kilowatts.
+The Seattle Aquarium project is 44.4 kilowatts.
 We conservatively estimate 1050 kilowatt hours of electricity are produced for every kilowatt in size of the system.
 So far our Jefferson Park facility has done even better than that.

-Total Production Incentive of $1.15/kWh yields an estimated annual credit of almost $29 per solar unit
+- Total Production Incentive of $1.15/kWh yields an estimated annual credit of almost $29 per 24 watt solar unit

 The program ends in June 2020 to coincide with the current sunset date for Washington State Renewable Energy Production Incentives that represent the largest portion of energy credits.
 At that time, the community solar arrays will continue to produce energy and ownership will be transferred to the host site.